'Strong earthquake': 5.8 shake felt in Wellington, Central NZ

 She heard it before the shaking started.

-"It seemed to take quite a while for any other activity to arrive and then it felt quite rolling."
+"It seemed to take quite a while for any other activity to arrive and then it felt quite rolling," Dudman said.

 GeoNet says on its website that the quake may have been felt in "Blenheim, Castlepoint, Cheviot, Collingwood, Culverden, Dannevirke, Eketahuna, Feilding, French Pass, Hanmer Springs, Hastings, Hawera, Hunterville, Kaikoura, Karamea, Levin, Martinborough, Masterton, Mokau, Motueka, Murchison, Napier, Nelson, New Plymouth, Ohakune, Opunake, Palmerston North, Paraparaumu, Picton, Pongaroa, Porangahau, Reefton, Seddon, St Arnaud, Stratford, Taihape, Taumarunui, Taupo, Turangi, Waipukurau, Waverley, Wellington, Westport, Whanganui, and surrounding localities."